 Tuition is waived for residents 65 and older who want to audit classes at all Oklahoma state colleges and universities.

-The pubic institutions of Rhode Island waive tuition for residents 60 and over, who must submit tax forms to show eligibility.
+The public institutions of Rhode Island waive tuition for residents 60 and over, who must submit tax forms to show eligibility.
 If senior students want to take classes for credit, they must submit a financial aid form, as well.
 At Rhode Island School of Design, senior citizens 65 and older get a tuition discount.

 By state mandate, residents 60 and older can take classes for credit or audit at any public institution of higher learning without paying tuition if they are not employed full-time.
 Some schools, such as Clemson University, Coastal Carolina University, and University of South Carolina Aiken, have programs specifically geared to seniors.